Amaguk2023/PyPostgreSQLConnector/README.md

 # PyPostgreSQLConnector

-WIP

-As the name says it's a PostgreSQL Connector, querying and table altering.
+PostgreSQL Connector, used for  querying and table altering.
 Program exports queries as .csv or .xlsx files into the user's pwd.

-Pipfile with the necessary libraries has been added.

-Program divided into different modules.
+Extra libraries that need to be imported: sys, csv.

+First module to run >> postgre_database_prompt.py